ychding11/ychding11.github.io/_posts/2017-9-9-3D-Rendering-API.md

 *D3DCompileFromFile()* compiles hlsl code into byte code for specified target, for example, hs_5_0.
 The second parameter **in_opt  const D3D_SHADER_MACRO pDefines** can add user-defined macro into compiler.

 - What happens from byte code to specified shader program ?
+- The compiling is done by API, is it possible to compile in multi-thread ?

 ### environment map
-It is a GPU programming hack to implement **specular reflective surface** by a cube map.
+It is a GPU programming hack to implement **specular reflective surface** by texture sampling.
 - Generate a cube map to represent the environment irradiance.
-It depends on camera view, so it needs to be dynamically generated.
+Specular effect depends on view.
+It is either only for static surroundings or dynamically generating texture .
-- It is in Pixel Shader to sample cube map to get the reflected irradiance.
-The sample vector is key point.
+- It is Pixel Shader to sample cube map normally.
+The sampling vector is reflected by view vector.
-- In order to reduce compute, sample vector can be calculated in Vertex Shader in view space.
+- In order to reduce computing, sampling vector can be calculated in Vertex Shader in view space.
 Then interpolate in screen space.

 A good example is preferred.

 ### shadow map
 It is to generate shadow by two pass render.
-1. render a depth map in light camera, that is so called shadow map.
+1. Render a depth map in light camera.
+Z value in which space is better ?
-2. In Pixel Shader,when determin whether a pixel is in shadow.
+2. Pixel Shader determine whether a pixel is in shadow by sampling the depth map.
-3. convert pixel(x, y) into world space, then convert into light camera clip space.
+   - convert pixel(x, y) into world space, then convert into light camera space.
-4. compare newly generated z with stored in shadow map to determin whether it is in shadow.
+   - compare newly generated z with stored in shadow map to determine whether it is in shadow.
+   - caution for z flighting because of precision issue.

 ### reference
 - [MSDN Subscription Download](https://msdn.microsoft.com/en-us/subscriptions/downloads/)